KNTH01/jankengon/README.md

 # jankengon
 > jankenpon, pierre-feuille-ciseau, shifumi, schnick-schnack-schnuck

-This is a user interface which allows you to play to Rock, Paper, Scissors with a computer, or to watch 2 computers plays against them.
+This is a user interface which allows you to play to Rock, Paper, Scissors against a computer, or to watch 2 computers plays against them.

 ![jakengon screenshot](https://raw.githubusercontent.com/KevinNTH/jankengon/master/jankengon.png)